 UC Davis provides an opportunity for international discovery and learning by engaging faculty, staff and students in international research and internationalization of knowledge.
 Our faculty and students develop skills for success in a diverse, multi-cultural environment.

 UC Davis has a relaxed atmosphere, with abundant open space, trees and lawns.
 Underlying UC Davis' casual style, however, are a fundamental seriousness and a dedication to academic excellence.
 The campus offers hundreds of clubs, sports and cultural activities.
 The Recreation Center coordinates intercollegiate sports, club sports and intramural programs.
-The Student Program and Activity Center is a useful resource for available student activities.
+The Center for Student Involvement is a useful resource for available student activities.